gittuf/gittuf.github.io/guide.md

 that tracks changes to the different Git references (eg. branches, tags) in a repository.
 Currently, when a change is made to some reference, it must be recorded in the RSL using `gittuf rsl record`.
 An RSL annotation entry can be created using `gittuf rsl annotate`.
+Note that manually recording changes in the RSL is not required when you update the policy, as the RSL records changes to the policy namespace automatically.

 ## Verification